-Grand County boasts more than 1,000 miles of snowmobiling trails throughout the county, centered on these towns: Grand Lake, Granby, Kremmling and Winter Park/Fraser.
-We've created a quick guide to these snowmobiling hotspots.
-For a list of outfitters, consult our snowmobiling landing page.
+Grand County boasts more than 1,000 miles of snowmobiling trails, centered in Grand Lake, Granby, Kremmling and Winter Park/Fraser.
+Here's a quick guide to these snowmobiling hotspots.
+For a list of outfitters, consult our main snowmobiling page.

-Granby offers a few outfitters and snowmobile rental agencies, which is a good thing considering the town's central location within easy reach of Grand County's choice trails and public lands, such as the areas around Lake Granby, at the foot of the Indian Peaks, and south near the Byers Peak area.
-For more information call 970-887-2311 or visit the chamber's website.
+Granby offers a few outfitters and snowmobile rental agencies, which is a good thing considering the town is within easy reach of many of Grand County's choice trails and public lands, such as the areas around Lake Granby, the foot of the Indian Peaks and the Byers Peak area.
+For more information, call 970-887-2311 or visit the chamber's website.

 Seriously love snowmobiling?
 The public lands in and around Kremmling boast some of the best ungroomed trails in the West.
-Some of the hotspots in the area include:
+Some of the hotspots in the area are the following:

-For more information about snowmobiling on BLM land in Grand County, consult the local BLM's website.
+For more information about snowmobiling on BLM land in Grand County, consult the Colorado BLM website.

 Ready for your first snowmobile adventure in Grand County?
 Check out our beginner's guide to find out what to bring, where to go and more.